 - tells you if a proposal is unacceptable and, where appropriate, gives guidance on improving its quality

 A planning officer will be allocated to assess your application and may also take expert advice from other council colleagues .
-They will usually provide you with a full written response within 25 working days.
+They will provide you with a full written response within a set timeframe – usually dependent on the category of pre-application you have submitted (please see guidance and fees for further details).

 Pre-application advice is not compulsory and may not be appropriate for all schemes.
 However, the council actively encourages pre-application discussions for all appropriate types of development proposals before submission for formal consideration.